 Still, Driscoll spends most Fridays in Athens, connecting with enterprising Terry students.

 Driscoll earned his Entrepreneur-in-Residence title after a few on-campus guest lectures inspired him to set up day-long volunteer workshops to answer students’ entrepreneurial questions.
-After four years of such guest visits, he proposed bringing Terry students into his myriad endeavors around the world, showing them the importance of “the human touch,” as he puts it, though “human torch” is a more apt description of how Driscoll’s fiery will to succees fuels his unique brand of marketing.
+After four years of such guest visits, he proposed bringing Terry students into his myriad endeavors around the world, showing them the importance of “the human touch,” as he puts it, though “human torch” is a more apt description of how Driscoll’s fiery will to succeed fuels his unique brand of marketing.

 “That’s all business is…the human touch,” says Driscoll.
 “Students know all the charts and graphs, but they’ve never been to a real meeting.
 And if I’m going to a meeting, I’m taking them with me.
 It doesn’t matter how high-level.
 If I’m meeting with Mike Adams, they’re going with me.”